-- Read the article, "You don't look Singaporean". - Discuss and come up with a 10-minute one-act play based on any part of the article or the illustration.
+- Read the article "Racial jokes: 'But they're cool with it!". - Discuss and come up with a 10-minute one-act play based on any part of the article or the illustration.

 Define the Characters

 - Who are the characters?

 - What will each of their personalities be like?

 - How will they look and behave?